MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-to-use-app-control.md

 ```

 The event message includes the script position where the restriction would be applied.
 This
-information helps you understand where you need to change your script so that it runs under the WDAC
+information helps you understand where you need to change your script so that it runs under the App Control
 policy.

 > [!IMPORTANT]